 You can go bungee jumping, jet boating, white-water rafting, paragliding, rock climbing, mountain biking, and hiking.

 We, of course, do none of these!

 Our machismo years are long gone.
-We now prefer to spend our time sampling exotic cuisines in exotic restaurants, or tasting quaint wines in quaint vineyards.
+We now prefer to sample exotic cuisines in exotic restaurants or taste quaint wines in quaint vineyards.